YIO-Remote/remote-os/README.md

 ### Linux

-The build has been tested on Ubuntu 18.04.3, 19.04 and 19.10.
+The build process has been tested on Ubuntu 18.04.3, 19.04 and 19.10.
 Other Linux distributions should work as well.

 #### Prepare Build Environment